|Subscribe | What is RSS|

-"The St. Croix National Scenic Riverway is proud to welcome visitors from across the country and around the world," said Superintendent Chris Stein.
-"We are delighted to share the story of this place and the experiences it provides and to use the park as a way to introduce our visitors to this part of the country and all that it offers.
-National park tourism is a significant driver in the national economy – returning $10 for every $1 invested in the National Park Service – and it's a big factor in our local economy as well.
+"North Cascades National Park Service Complex welcomes visitors from across the country and around the world," said Superintendent Karen Taylor-Goodrich.
+"We are delighted to share the story of this place and the experiences it provides.
+We also feature the park as a way to introduce our visitors to this part of the country and all that it offers.
+National park tourism is a significant driver in the national economy, returning $10 for every $1 invested in the National Park Service, and it's a big factor in our local economy as well.
 We appreciate the partnership and support of our neighbors and are glad to be able to give back by helping to sustain local communities."

 The report includes information for visitor spending at individual parks and by state.

-To learn more about national parks in Minnesota and Wisconsin and how the National Park Service works with Minnesota and Wisconsin communities to help preserve local history, conserve the environment, and provide outdoor recreation, go to www.nps.gov/Minnesota or www.nps.gov/Wisconsin.
+To learn more about national parks in Washington and how the National Park Service works with Washington communities to help preserve local history, conserve the environment, and provide outdoor recreation, go towww.nps.gov/WASHINGTON.